Paul Gascoigne: Early life

 Gascoigne was born in Gateshead, County Durham, on 27 May 1967.
 His father, John (1946–2018), was a hod carrier, and his mother, Carol, worked in a factory.
 He was named Paul John Gascoigne in tribute to Paul McCartney and John Lennon of the Beatles.
 He is of Irish descent through his grandparents.

 He attended Breckenbeds Junior High School, then the Heathfield Senior High School, both in the Low Fell area of Gateshead.
 He was noticed by football scouts while playing for Gateshead Boys, though failed to impress in a trial at Ipswich Town.
-Further trials at Middlesbrough and Southampton also proved unsuccessful, before the team he supported, Newcastle United, signed him as a schoolboy in 1980.
+Further trials at Middlesbrough and Southampton also proved unsuccessful before the team he supported, Newcastle United, signed him as a schoolboy in 1980.
 Former Ipswich and Newcastle scout Charlie Woods has claimed Ipswich were keen on signing Gascoigne, but once Newcastle got wind they quickly signed up the youngster.
 Gascoigne frequently got into trouble with his friend, Jimmy "Five Bellies" Gardner.
-The pair were even taken to court and fined over a hit and run incident.
+The pair were taken to court and fined over a hit and run incident.
 Newcastle chairman Stan Seymour Jr. described Gascoigne as "George Best without brains".

 While Gascoigne was successful on the football field, his childhood was marked by instability and tragedy.
-Initially, his family lived in a single upstairs room in a council house with a shared bathroom, and moved several times during his early life.
+Initially, his family lived in a single upstairs room in a council house with a shared bathroom and moved several times during his early life.
 When he was ten, Gascoigne witnessed the death of Steven Spraggon, the younger brother of a friend, who was killed in a traffic collision.
 Around this time, his father began to experience seizures.
 Gascoigne began developing obsessions and twitches, and was taken into therapy, but soon quit the therapy sessions after his father expressed doubts over the treatment methods.